 While playing music with Ishtar, I had the opportunity to learn an incredible repertoire of music, including songs from Egyptian, Turkish, Balkan, and other cultures.
 Rarely have I had a chance to play such culturally diverse music for such a variety of audiences.
 The band's director, Melissa Murphey, does an incredible job bringing this music to a broader audience, who might not have otherwise heard the music or been exposed to its history and traditions.

 Belly Dance Community

 Ishtar connects to a far-reaching community of belly dancers.
 These groups are found throughout the United States and represent the burgeoning popularity of this art form.
 They are comprised of predominantly, but not exclusively, female troupes.
-The spirit of these women is supportive, welcoming and enthusiastic.
-The dancers are really children of all ages, shapes, and sizes.
-Many of them are dance instructors, veterans who dance into their 70’s and 80’s.
+The spirit of these women is supportive, welcoming, and enthusiastic.
+The dancers are children of all ages, shapes, and sizes.
+Many of them are dance instructors, veterans who dance into their 70's and 80's.
 Some dancers are as young as 4 to 5 years old.
 Most of them are somewhere in-between.
 Many of them bring their families to performances.
-Some seem to find a community of like-minded women for the first time, that support them in doing something they are passionate about.
+Some seem to find a community of like-minded women for the first time that supports them in doing something they are passionate about.
 I was always impressed with the courage many of these women had with getting up in front of an audience and performing, often for the very first time.